fridolinvii/mystery_game/README.md

 # Interact with Web3
 To interact with the smart contract on https://ropsten.etherscan.io/, you need to verify your contract here: https://ropsten.etherscan.io/verifyContract
-* Note: Ropsten test net is now down.
-You need to find an alternative

 ### To Do:
 To improve the security of the game the answer should be hidden.